acamogh/system-design/chapter20 distributed message queue/README.md

  * The coordination service is responsible for service discovery (which brokers are alive) and leader election (which broker is leader, responsible for assigning partitions).

 # Step 3 - Design Deep Dive
-In order to achieve high throughput and preserve the high data retention requirement, we made some important design choices:
- * We chose an on-disk data structure which takes advantage of the properties of modern HDD and disk caching strategies of modern OS-es.
- * The message data structure is immutable to avoid extra copying, which we want to avoid in a high volume/high traffic system.
- * We designed our writes around batching as small I/O is an enemy of high throughput.

 ## Data storage
 In order to find the best data store for messages, we must examine a message's properties:
  * Write-heavy, read-heavy